Estimated reading time: 8 minutes

 50. An average page that gets ranked on position no. 1 on Google search results has more than 35000 external backlinks

 A lot of these figures can have a powerful impact on your business if you make proper use of them.
-Plan your next marketing strategy keeping these stats in mind.
+Plan your next marketing strategy keeping these 50 Mind-Blowing SEO Statistics in mind.